iRaziul/dot-env-editor/README.md

 -   Ability to update existing vars or add new ones
 -   Optionally keep backups of .env files before writing
 -   Helper methods like `only()` to get subset of variables
--   Simple chaining methods for fluent interface
+-   Simple chaining methods for a fluent interface
 -   Handles formatting values like booleans and strings
--   Preserves spacing and comments when writing back to file
+-   Preserves spacing and comments when writing back to the file
 -   Compatible with various frameworks and environments, ensuring versatility in usage.
 -   Built for PHP 8+ with strict typing